Away from Home

-"Away from Home" is a song recorded by the Sweden-based musician and producer Dr Alban.
-It was released in May 1994 as the second single from his third studio album, Look Who's Talking.
+"Away from Home" is a song recorded by Sweden-based musician and producer Dr Alban, released in May 1994 by Cheiron as the second single from Alban's third studio album, Look Who's Talking (1994).
+The song was written by Alban with Kristian Lundin and John Amatiello, and produced by Denniz PoP.
 In comparison with the previous Dr Alban's singles, the song met a smaller success.
 But it made it to number two in Finland, number five in Spain, number 12 in Austria, number 13 in Denmark and number 17 in Switzerland.
-In the UK, "Away from Home" peaked at number 42 and on the Eurochart Hot 100, it reached number 25 on 20 August.
+In the UK, "Away from Home" peaked at number 42, while on the Eurochart Hot 100, it reached number 25 on 20 August 1994.

+Critical reception

+Tony Cross from Smash Hits gave "Away from Home" three out of five, complimenting it as "pure pop reggae".

 Airplay

-"Away From Home" entered the European airplay chart Border Breakers at number 21 on 25 June 1994 due to crossover airplay in West Central-, East Central-, North- and South-Europe, and peaked at number five on 23 July.
+"Away from Home" entered the European airplay chart Border Breakers at number 21 on 25 June 1994 due to crossover airplay in West Central-, East Central-, North- and South-Europe, and peaked at number five on 23 July.

 Music video

-The music video for "Away from Home" was directed by Jonathan Bate.
-He also directed the video for "Look Who's Talking".
+The accompanying music video for "Away from Home" was directed by Jonathan Bate.
+He had previously directed the video for "Look Who's Talking".